Shawshank01/social-threat-guardian/retrospective/Weekly Retrospective 1.md

 ---

 ## **Challenges / What Could Be Improved**
-- **Communication:** Language barrier slowed down majority of the work planned to be done.
 - **Time Management:** Several meetings ran longer than planned, and there were too many meetings overall.
 - **Workload Balance:** Much time was spent on coordination and documentation, leaving less room for deeper technical work during the first sprint.
 - **Dependency Overlap:** Progress on sketches and wireframes occasionally depended on feedback loops between teammates, which slowed iteration and meant redrawing